Your organization likely shares a variety of sensitive information with third parties in order to carry out critical processes.

 To ensure they are, you can use an MFT solution to perform the following:

-1. Every day, a file, which contains a list of all your employees and their associated health plans, is extracted from your HRIS (e.g. Workday) and gets uploaded to the MFT server.
+1. Every day, a file that contains a list of all your employees and their associated health plans is extracted from your HRIS (e.g., Workday) and gets uploaded to the MFT server.

 3. The HR system can then take that list from the server and upload it.